farazmrx/Accounting/README.md

 # Accounting
-This accounting project is written for the final project of the university programming course
+This accounting project is written by C# for the final project of the university programming course